aammd/Habitat_Filtering/MS/OrgSize.md

 specific results.
 These groups were the most numerous in our experiment, thus these are the regressions with the most power.

-We found less environmental filtering on small organisms, and more in larger organisms.
+We found less evidence of environmental filtering on small organisms, and more in larger organisms.
 The simplest explanation for this pattern is that the fundamental niche breadth of organisms contracts as their body size increases.
 Farjalla et al. [-@Farjalla2012] termed this